yonilurie/airbnb-clone/README.md

         }
         ```

--   Successful Response: If you ARE the owner of the spot.
+-   Successful Response: If you ARE the owner of the room.

     -   Status Code: 200
     -   Headers: